 TRAVELING LOFOTEN BY CAMPER VAN

 Most tours call themselves Aurora Hunters.
-However, it is just a marketing name capable of attracting many customers.
-The reality is that they are not hunters of auroras, but of clear skies, without clouds.
+However, it is just a marketing name that has managed to attract many customers.
+The reality is that they are not hunters of auroras, but of clear skies without clouds.

-If you are going to take a photographic trip to Lofoten without a tour guide, there is no better option than traveling the archipelago in Camper Van.
-The clouds are predictable but their prediction changes with little margin, so if you want to ensure a good rate of boreal nights there is no better option than to make life in your means of transport.
+If you are going to take a photography trip to Lofoten without a tour guide, there is no better option than traveling in a Camper Van.
+The clouds are predictable but they change with little margin, so if you want to ensure a good rate of boreal nights, there is no better option than to make it happen in your means of transport.

-We enjoyed Aurora Borealis 6 out of the 8 nights we spent in Lofoten.
-In another post we will explain how to photograph the Northern Lights in Lofoten, emphasizing the tools we use to predict the best location according to the clouds every day.
-However, sometimes the prediction of the location changed just an hour before the show started and we had to be quick when it came to moving.
-Therefore, there is no better option than taking a photo roadtrip through Lofoten in caravan or Camper van.
+We enjoyed Aurora Borealis 7 out of the 8 nights we spent in Lofoten.
+In another post we will explain how to photograph the Northern Lights in Lofoten, emphasizing the tools we used to predict the best location according to the clouds each day.
+However, sometimes the forecasted location would change just an hour before the show started and we would have to move quickly.
+Therefore, there is no better option than taking a photo road trip through Lofoten in caravan or Camper van.

-Also, after an intense night dancing with Aurora, who wants to drive to the accommodation?
-Lofoten is a paradise for lovers of caravan trips.
+Also, after an intense night dancing with Aurora, who wants to drive again to the accommodation?
+Lofoten is a paradise for caravan trip lovers.
 Any place is ideal for parking and sleeping.
-Most nights we ended up sleeping in the last photographed location and the next morning we woke up in amazing places.
+Most nights we ended up sleeping in the last photographed location and the next morning we would wake up to amazing places.

-Traveling in Camper through Lofoten was undoubtedly an option that saved us a lot of money.
-We rent a Norwagon that costs 150 € per day, a bargain compared to the prices you’ll find in Norway.
+Traveling in Camper through Lofoten was undoubtedly the option that saved us a lot of money.
+We rented a Norwagon that costed 150 € per day, a bargain compared to other prices you’ll find in Norway.
 The van included everything you need: gas cooker, kitchen utensils, cutlery, bed, table, trunks to store your belongings, curtains, heating, winter wheels indispensable for these months and insurance.
-The only thing you have to take apart is a winter sleeping bag like the one we told you in this post to pack your backpack.
+The only thing you had to take is a winter sleeping bag like the one we told you in this post to pack in your backpack.